 Blue Buffalo Wilderness Wild Delights Wet Cat Food

-This food has less questionable ingredients than other brands and buyers appreciate the junk-free and identifiable contents.
+This food has less questionable ingredients than other brands and buyers appreciate the junk-free and identifiable content.
 It has an excellent concentration of real chicken and trout that’s easily digested and enhanced with amino acids.
 Besides containing no corn, wheat, and soy, it also has no poultry by-products.
 We like that it contains thiamine, which is a vitamin cats need to maintain optimum health.
 With prolonged use, buyers have noticed better muscle mass, shinier coats, and more active cats.

 One of the few dissatisfactions with this product is the hefty price, with many buyers finding it overpriced in comparison to others in its class.
 Also, some cats found the chunks of meat too large to eat, and owners had to mash it up to make it more edible.
 We would have preferred a little more gravy.